ccrijnen/ccrijnen.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Cornelius, a PhD student in Psychology at Université de Montréal and [Mila](https://mila.quebec/en/directory/cornelius-crijnen), working with [Shahab Bakhtiari](https://mila.quebec/en/directory/shahab-bakhtiari).

-I'm passionate about deep learning and AI, with a focus on self-supervised learning (SSL), representation learning, multimodal learning, computer vision, generative models, and reinforcement learning.
+I'm currently looking for a new PhD supervisor and planning to transfer to the computer science program.
+While my current research has provided valuable interdisciplinary experience at the intersection of AI and neuroscience, I’m aiming to return to core AI topics and join a lab more focused on deep learning.
+My interests include self-supervised learning, representation learning, multimodal learning, computer vision, generative models, machine learning theory, and reinforcement learning.
+If you're working in these areas and open to supervision opportunities, I’d be happy to connect.

-Currently, I'm working on video representation learning.
-I study how neural networks can learn useful representations directly from videos.
-I'm interested in understanding how AI can capture temporal dynamics and how these representations can be applied to various downstream tasks.
+At the moment, I'm working on [a project](#cross-species-analysis-of-visual-systems-understanding-visual-system-development-via-species-specific-movements) that investigates how neural networks can learn useful representations from video, with a focus on how species-specific movement patterns shape visual system development in the brain.

 ## Community & Teaching